Quarterly Recess Events

 October - Sleep Outside

 Depending which part of the world you are located, bundle (or not) accordingly.
 On the Saturday closest to mid-October (use your judgement with your college football schedule), sleep under the stars, in a tent or overhead shelter.
-The purpose is fresh air! #NightAir
+The purpose is fresh air!
+Use hashtag #NightAir

 EXAMPLE: This can be done in your backyard or porch.
 Check the temperatures and precipitation then pick your bundleage.
 Stay out however long you can handle but just think EVERYONE at a point in history HAD to do this.